age-series/LustyLavender/RCA.md

 * Default crafting is difficult
 * If you up the crafting requirements, the machines need to be able to hold enough RF for the most expensive craft (otherwise it will never complete)

+## OpenBlocks

+* The cartogropher can cause a corrupt chunk that will immediately crash the server/client on load

+## OpenComputers

+* Compat with Railcraft for routing tracks requires Computronics
+* Any calls that are to external components that are not async calls will consume the rest of the OC tick

+## Optifine

+* Can't be included in the pack due to license terms
+* Rendering issue with Chisel blocks (specifically CTM conflicts?)

 ## Railcraft

 * Heat blocks can cause issues
 * Unloaded tunnel bores with chunkloaders glitch out sometimes
 * Electric tracks load chunks
+* Poor ores need to be disabled

 ## Traincraft

 * Sometimes first tier crafting bench freezes client
 * All traincars are chunkloaded, including the ones in villages

-## Malisis Doors

-* Crafting conflict with Eln < 1.16.12 for iron cable

-## OpenBlocks

-* The cartogropher can cause a corrupt chunk that will immediately crash the server/client on load

-## BiblioCraft

-* Textures can lag slower systems with poor graphics devices

-## Forestry

-* Beehives everywhere in the world